anewstead/anewstead.react/src/style/README.md

-# global

-Global styles
+# Global
-Index imported once at the root/app level
+All code here is in global space.
+Everywhere else in the app should use modules to prevent namespace clashes

+## theme.ts
+theme settings imported via base theme wrapper/provider

-# sass
+## sass

-Global scss variable, mixins, functions etc,
+scss variable, mixins, functions etc,
-Index imported by webpack/vite pre-processor so available to all scss file
+Index file imported in all scss file via webpack/vite pre-processor
-note that this is intentionally '*' so there is no namespace for globals also makes sure they are correctly listed in autocomplete/intellisense E.g.
 ```
 preprocessorOptions: {
   scss: {